U.S. oil shipments sailing for Australia highlight growing reach

 That will be the fourth Aframax tanker in two months that is heading to Asia directly from the United States.
 This is an unusual move as the costs of shipping oil in an Aframax, which can carry about 600,000 barrels of oil, are higher than moving oil on Suezmax tankers or Very Large Crude Carriers (VLCC) that can carry more than 1 million barrels.

 Esther Spirit could be the first ever tanker to sail directly from the United States to Australia, said a Singapore-based trader who tracks this oil flow closely.
-From Houston to Kwinana is a distance of 11,250 nautical miles (20,800 km).
+From Houston to Kwinana via the Cape of Good Hope is a distance of 12,392 nautical miles (22,950 km).

 Freight rates for Aframaxes have come off while the direct shipment eliminates the need to do any ship-to-ship transfers in Asia, two trade sources said.